Qamar1998/Machine_Learning_Information_Retrival/cosine_sim_tf-idf/README.md

      When your feature space gets too large, you can limit its size by putting a restriction on the vocabulary          size.
 Say you want a max of 10,000 n-grams. it will keep the top 10,000 most frequent n-grams and      drop the rest.</h6>
    </li>

+<h6>3.
+Calculate cosine similarity for the documents</h6>
+<p>Cosine similarity is a measure of similarity between two vectors and in information retrieval gives a useful measure of how similar two documents are likely to be in terms of their subject matter.</p>

 </ul>